nestybox/sysbox/docs/user-guide/install-k8s.md

     can live side-by-side with non Sysbox pods and can communicate with them according to your K8s networking policy.

+-   If you hit problems, refer to the [troubleshooting sysbox-deploy-k8s](troubleshoot-k8s.md) doc.

 ## Deploying Pods with Sysbox

 Deploying pods with Sysbox is easy: you only need a couple of things in the pod